ranbir7/Lib2ran/README.md

 ## 🧠 Future Plans

-* ❤️‍🔥 Add page navigation in terminal!
+* Add page navigation in terminal
-* ❤️‍🔥 Option to auto-download the top result
+* Option to auto-download the top result
-* ❤️‍🔥 GUI version (Tkinter or Electron)
+* GUI version (Tkinter or Electron)

 ---